hylasoft-usa/SimpleWatchdog/README.md

 ###Running the application
 After configuring the settings, simply run the WatchDog.exe located in the Dist folder
 ### Building the application
-If changes are made to the python script, re run the "CreatePackage.bat" file
+If changes are made to the python script, re run the "CreatePackage.bat" file.
+Requires Python 3.11 and pyinstaller (pip pyinstaller once python 3.11 is installed)